Finding Your Voice

 The Greatbatch School of Music is committed to fostering the active participation of gifted and well-trained Christian composers in the life of contemporary society, inside and outside of the Christian community.
 To that end, we offer a program of study for composers of demonstrated talent and accomplishment who aspire to excellence in the writing of music of various types, including symphonic and chamber music, opera, and other instrumental and choral/vocal works for the concert hall and/or the church, as well as music for film, television, and other media.

-Student admitted to the Master of Music in Composition program are required to hold the B.Mus. degree in composition or its equivalent, or to demonstrate equivalent experience and knowledge in writing original music for both instrumental and vocal/choral genres.
+Student admitted to the Master of Music in composition program are required to hold the Bachelor of Music degree in composition or its equivalent, or to demonstrate equivalent experience and knowledge in writing original music for both instrumental and vocal/choral genres.
 A portfolio of compositions will be submitted as part of the application process.

 Portfolio Deadline: January 21